junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 <br>

 ### Chap.
-4 At the World's End (aurora lights)
+4 At the World's End (Lights)

+> **Outline:** Dean drive around, get djinn case nightmare of losing Cas in loop, forced to let Cas go to leave the djinn vision, get totally messed up and incredible amount of nightmare (has seen Cas in seance only make nightmares worse). desperate enough to try demon deal, get idea of expel+summon to bound, need more details to exec the idea.
+Dean find Meg, get angel exorcism spell, know the catch is his own sacrifice.
+Dean goes on his own quiet farewell trip to Sam etc., then go to Alaska to find Cas.
+>
-> **Outline:** Dean drives around, keeps getting spooky feeling of continuously being watched, hears local legend of Cthulhu (otherworldly god-like, humanoid, huge, tentacle, incomprehensible, hundreds of meters tall) in Alaska, sees weird/astonishing aurora lights on sky (abnormalcy is massive light & color in sky, beautiful, astonishing), drives there. midnight, empty road, tear opens, sees giant Cas manifest in full size right in front of impala, wings+rings with eyes+trench coat.
+> In Alaska (world's end), keeps getting spooky feeling of continuously being watched, hears local legend of Cthulhu (otherworldly god-like, humanoid, huge, tentacle, incomprehensible, hundreds of meters tall), sees weird/astonishing aurora lights on sky (abnormalcy is massive light & color in sky, beautiful, astonishing), drives to the most north end point of the map. midnight, empty road, tear opens, sees giant Cas manifest in full size right in front of impala, wings+rings with eyes+trench coat everything.
 Dean shocked/terrified/in awe.
 >
-> Dean&Cas grab a few moments to talk, Cas worries his reaction at first, Dean needs time to adjust, sees him for real now, rings with too many eyes, not react/communicate well.
-Cas sensitive, feel rejected/upset, afraid Dean disgust/fear his true form now, self-aware being monster.
-Cas gets weaker quickly for staying in this dimension talking for long, fighting against natural order, and with the tear more twisted light & colors, affecting/endanger the sky/air now, increased electricity/magnetism.
-For Dean's safety and Cas's own exhaustion, Cas almost gets pulled back again (almost give up fighting), Dean starts ritual before tear closes. [both POV, Cas upset, self-aware]
+> [+Cas POV, upset, self-aware]

 #### Act 1